kevinskey/bemol-fork/README.md

 # Background

-The goal of **Bemol** is to get you (if you're so inclined) to learn the character of each musical note by internalizing how the note relates to its nearest [tonic](https://en.wikipedia.org/wiki/Tonic_(music)).
-This is achieved through practice sessions in which you'll be prompted to identify a series of notes.
-For each note, Bemol will first play a [I - IV - V - I cadence](https://en.wikipedia.org/wiki/Cadence) to establish a [key](https://en.wikipedia.org/wiki/Key_(music)) in your ear and mind.
-Then the note is played and you identify it by playing it back on the keyboard.
-Once the note is successfully identified, a short sequence of notes from the note to its nearest tonic is played.
+**Bemol** helps people learn the character of each musical note by having them internalize how each note relates to its nearest [tonic](https://en.wikipedia.org/wiki/Tonic_(music)) in a given [key](https://en.wikipedia.org/wiki/Key_(music)).
+In each practice session, the user is prompted to identify a series of played notes.
+Before each note, Bemol plays a [I - IV - V - I cadence](https://en.wikipedia.org/wiki/Cadence) to establish the key.
+After the user has identified the note, a short melody is played to resolve the note to the nearest tonic.
+Listening to this final resolution helps cement the relationship between the note and the tonic in the ear and the mind.

-At that point, your job is simply to listen and pay attention to how each note in the sequence moves towards the tonic (you can even sing along).
-This is what will cement the relationship between each note and the tonic in your ear.
-By repeating this process over and over again, you will begin to understand and internalize each note's unique qualities and will surprise yourself when you're suddenly able to clearly differentiate an F from an E in the key of C major, for example.
+As this process repeats, the user starts to internalize the character of each note in a given tonal context.
+This helps develop [relative pitch](https://en.wikipedia.org/wiki/Relative_pitch) and eventually they will have a much easier time recognizing any note as long as a tonal context is clearly established.

 This ear training method was first described and implemented by [Alain Benbassat](https://www.miles.be) in his free [Functional Ear Trainer desktop app](https://www.miles.be/software/functional-ear-trainer-v2/). **Bemol** is simply a free and open-source implementation of the method for iOS.

 # How it works

 **Bemol** is organized in a series of progressive levels.
-First, you start in the key of **C major** and are limited to only the **first 4 notes** of the scale.
-Once you're able to consistently identify each of these 4 notes, you can move to the next level where you'll train with the **next 4 notes**.
+The first level consists only of the **first 4 notes** in the key of **C major**.
+Once the user has at least 90% accuracy in this level, they can move to the next one, where they can practice the **next 4 notes**.

 Once the entire scale is mastered, the next level will introduce **chromatic notes**.
-After you master these, you can move to the next level which will introduce a new key.
-This repeats until you go through all the 12 major and 12 minor keys.
-It's not really required to practice in all 12 keys but it's fun :).
-You can also just use the `Random Key` button to practice in a random key after you have mastered the keys of C major and C minor.
+After this, a new key is introduced.
+This can go on until the user has practiced in all 12 major and 12 minor keys.
+Or they can choose just to practice in a random key after they have mastered the keys of C major and C minor.

 # How to get it